Leo Tolstoy

 6

-If you have done an evil deed to your neighbor, even a small one, consider it great, whereas if you have done him a great good, consider it small; and when someone else does a small good deed to you, consider it great.
+If you have done ill to your neighbor, even a small one, consider it great, whereas if you have done him a great good, consider it small; and when someone else does a small kindness to you, consider it great.

 God’s blessing shall fall upon the one who gives to the poor; a double blessing will rest upon the one who also greets and bids farewell to the poor person with kindness.